The Lockn’ Festival returns to Nelson County for its seventh year in 2019, from August 22-25, to Infinity Downs Farm in Arrington.

 - Through traffic on Route 29 South will use the right lane; event traffic will use the left lane, and

-- Through traffic on Route 29 North will use the left lane from north of the abandoned cross over at Nelson County High School; event traffic will use the right lane.
+- Through traffic on Route 29 North will use the left lane past Nelson County High School; event traffic will use the right lane.

 If considering an alternate route, motorists are encouraged to use Route 151 (Patrick Henry Highway) from the intersection of Route 29/151 in Amherst County to the intersection of Route 250/151 in Albemarle County.
 This route is not recommended for trucks.